Arts and Sciences Curriculum Proposal Process for 2019-2020

-- Complete the AP&P and/or General Education forms necessary for your proposals.
-All forms are writable PDF.
-Note: Mac users must use Adobe Acrobat (NOT Mac Preview or a browser viewer) to view and complete forms.
+NOTE: Mac users must use Adobe Acrobat (NOT Mac Preview or a browser viewer) to view and complete forms]

-- For CHANGES and DELETIONS to existing courses, degrees, concentrations, certificates, minors, second academic concentrations, policies etc. -- complete AP&P Proposal Form A (Part A only) (PDF, 226KB)
+- Part A (pdf) - Part A is required for CHANGES and DELETIONS to existing courses, degrees, concentrations, certificates, minors, second academic concentrations, policies, etc.

-- Complete all supporting attachments using Word format.
+- Complete all supporting attachments (syllabi, programs of study, etc) using Word format.
 Use the ASU Online Bulletin to access catalog copy, course descriptions, programs of study, etc and use "copy/paste" to transfer to a Word document.
 Make sure to paste using the "Merge Formatting" control.

 - Any changes to existing documents should be noted as follows: